 The Head of School and SENDCo allocate and match resources to pupils according to their special education needs.
 Each class is supported by at least one teaching assistant.
-Small group and 1:1 interventions are planned by the class teacher and delivered by the teacher or teaching assistant.
+Small group and 1:1 interventions are planned by the class teacher and/or SENDCo and delivered by the teacher or teaching assistant.